nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 ES2015 introduced two new way of declaring variables: **let** and **const**.

-**'let'** is used when a variable will be reasigned.
+**'let'** is used when a variable will be reassigned.
-**'const'** is used when we need to keep a variable protected from being reasigned.
+**'const'** is used when we need to keep a variable protected from being reassigned.

 **Note: 'const' does not freeze arrays and objects and it doesn't stop properties from being mutated or changed.**